ruggeri/tech-notes/randos/automotive/engines/horsepower-and-torque.md

 In summary, this explains a practical limit on the speed of a vehicle during a climb.
 Climbing takes energy, and the faster you climb, the more power is required.

+## Sources

+- https://www.youtube.com/watch?v=u-MH4sf5xkY TO REVIEW EE Basic
+  HP/torque discussion.
+- https://www.youtube.com/watch?v=lt7iUBE3_AE TO REVIEW EE explanation
+  focused on why HP/torque curves cross?
+- https://www.youtube.com/watch?v=Nbev14oIH6I D4A explains why
+  HP, torque are curved.
+  - His first point is that when you hit pedal, you open butterfly valve to let more air flow to engine.
+Either (1) the carb will pull more fuel with the faster airflow, or (2) the ECU will inject more
+  - Basically, you make low torque when you suck in little air (and fuel if carbed).
+And at low RPM, even with appropriately sized or even very large valves, it's hard to suck in enough air because the piston is not moving fast enough to generate a strong enough vacuum to get air flowing.
+  - Eventually, piston speed is doing a great job pulling in air, but the valves then start becoming the limit which limits top-end power.
+    That's why torque will fall off.
+  - You can use turbo/super, but since the boost of those is a function of RPM, you'll still have a torque curve that ramps up from idle.
+    Electric turbo would be a bit of an exception.
+  - Discusses why HP will eventually peak post peak torque because HP is torque times RPM.
+  - Kind of handwaves about designing a race engine meant to make big HP and a more usable street engine.
+The race engine will have large throttle bodies and valves, and hit high RPM.
+The street engine wants a broad torque curve.
+The race engine can be very peaky, but that's okay because it will spend most of its time at peak RPM.
+It's a little handwavy because he doesn't really tell you why tuning for low RPM torque gives you a _broad_ torque curve.
+  - Does discuss why electric motors give back EMF which explains why torque eventually falls off for electric motors.